FesterHead/Quests/task-types.md

 task:
   type: "break"
   amount: <integer>              # The number of blocks to break.
+  continue-evaluating: <boolean> # If supplied, will continue evaluating other break tasks.
   item: "<Material>"             # If supplied, the specific block to break.
+  reverse-progression: <boolean> # If supplied, the same type of block placed or broken will reverse progression.
   present: "<string>"            # Optional present-tense action verb.
   past: "<string>"               # Optional past-tense action verb.